YuliaDX/Promo-Code-Generator-Web-API/README.md

 The infrastructure layer is represented by the **DataAccess** project.
 It contains Entity Framework Core DbContext located in the "Data" folder and data access implementations (the EFRepository<T> repository) located in the "Repositories" folder.

 The UI layer is represented by the **PromocodeFactoryProject** project.
-It contains controllers located in the "Controllers" folder, a custom filter located in the "ErrorHandling" folder, and model objects (DTOs) located in the "Model" folder.
+It contains controllers located in the "Controllers" folder, a custom filter located in the "ErrorHandling" folder, a custom middleware located in the "Middlewares" folder, and model objects (DTOs) located in the "Model" folder.
 This project uses Swagger UI (the NSwag.AspNetCore library).

 The project operates with an SQLite database.